archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  Integer id -- The ID of the record

 	  [String] resolve (Optional) -- A list of references to resolve and embed in the response

 	  Integer repo_id -- The Repository ID -- The Repository must exist

 __Returns__